turboMaCk/Babylon-Grid/README.md

                ]
     });

-And define columns sizes for every sheme using SASS or CSS (example in SCSS):
+And define columns sizes for every scheme using SASS or CSS (example in SCSS) *unecessary if you're using default styles without custom grind configuration*:

      .babylongrid-container {